Christina Weston, M.D., Director

 Our program is interactive in a larger social sphere, preparing our graduates to serve and lead in a wide range of settings.
-We function within the community, at multiple clinical, social and educational institutions, such as The Children's Medical Center, Good Samaritan Health Center, Kettering Hospital Youth Services, Butler Behavioral Health Services, The Rocking Horse Center and the USAF Medical Center at Wright-Patterson Air Force Base.
+We function within the community, at multiple clinical, social and educational institutions, such as Dayton Children's Hospital, Good Samaritan Hospital, Kettering Hospital Youth Services, Butler Behavioral Health Services, The Rocking Horse Center and the USAF Medical Center at Wright-Patterson Air Force Base.
 We enjoy a direct affiliation with the Montgomery County Alcohol, Drug Addiction, and Mental Health Services Board.
 Within Wright State University we interact in a scholarly and clinical fashion with the Department of Pediatrics and the rest of the Boonshoft School of Medicine, as well as with other colleges.

 The two-year residency in child and adolescent psychiatry normally begins after three or four years of residency in general psychiatry.
 If begun after three years, the first year of training in child and adolescent psychiatry also counts as a R-IV year in general psychiatry for purposes of board eligibility.

 Year I (R-IV or V)